TobiasSekan/DailyKanji/Documentation/Roadmap.md

 * Test pool have the wrong count of signs

 ## Version 1.x
-* Property "CurrentAnswerTime" should have the type "TimeSpan"
 * Add similar list for each Hiragana and each Katakana character for option "Similar answers"
 * Make refresh interval for timer changeable via menu
 * Prevent double-click and multi-click on correct answers to avoid wrong next answer